What is clearing?

 - you're applying after 30 June.

 You may be placed into clearing automatically by UCAS if you meet the above criteria, or you can release yourself into clearing through UCAS.
-To find out more about this process, visit the UCAS website.
+To find out more about how to do this, visit the UCAS website.

-Some courses will be accepting applications through the regular UCAS process until Sunday, 30 June.
+Some courses will accept applications through the regular UCAS process until Monday, 30 June.
 Whether you already have your grades, or will receive them in the summer, you can apply now.

 For courses at The University of Manchester, see our applying pages for more information.